 It’s reasonable to think that too much time wearing shoes and not enough time spent barefoot could result in the muscles becoming weak or ineffective.

 How To Strengthen Weak Arches

-Looking at the anatomy of the underside of the foot we can see the many muscles that run from the heel to the toes.
+Looking at the anatomy of the underside of the foot we see many muscles connecting the heel to the toes.
 These are the muscles responsible for keeping the ends of the bridge together.
-The anatomy of the foot is very similar to the hand.
-How strong would your grip be if you wore a tight box around your hand for most of the day?

 - Headlee DL, Leonard JL, Hart JM, Ingersoll CD, Hertel J. Fatigue of the plantar intrinsic foot muscles increases navicular drop.
 Journal of Electromyography and Kinesiology.
 2008 Jun 30;18(3):420-5.

 - Mulligan EP, Cook PG.
 Effect of plantar intrinsic muscle training on medial longitudinal arch morphology and dynamic function.
 Manual therapy.
 2013 Oct 31;18(5):425-30.